 Stable electric power supplies are an essential condition for the industrial and economic advancement of developing countries and for improving the standard of living of their populations.
-With electricity consumption still increasing, it is necessary to create an infrastructure capable of coping with the growing demand for electric power in order for developing countries' economies to grow, and living standards to improve, in a sustainable manner.
+With electricity consumption still increasing, or old facilities in many countries will be into the renewal time, it is necessary to create an infrastructure capable of coping with the growing demand for electric power in order for developing countries' economies to grow, and living standards to improve, in a sustainable manner.
+And other hand, the maintenance works for facilities is necessary to extend the operational lifetime.

 In this connection, this course was launched in 1963 and has been renewed several times.
-From 2007, this course was revised to be a trainers training and added dissemination stage was added as a finalization phase in participants' country after the core stage in Japan.
+From 2007, this course was revised to be a trainers training and added dissemination stage as a finalization phase in participants' country after the core stage in Japan.
+From 2010, this training program is divided into 2 courses, one is focused on gas turbine, and other is combined coal fired steam with gas turbine.